King of Prussia

 Santa Clara, California

-STEVENS CREEK PLAZA was an open-air mall of fourteen stores and services.
-It was added to the existing Emporium.
+STEVENS CREEK PLAZA was an open-air mall of thirteen stores and services and four outparcels.
+It was added to the existing Emporium Santa Clara.
 Tenants opened for business in April 1964 and included Roos-Atkins, Mark Fenwick ladies' wear, Werner ShoesGranat Brothers Jewelers and a 2-level (32,000 square foot) I. Magnin.

 A (22,300 square foot) Safeway supermarket, built on a pad west of The Emporium, had opened for business in January 1957.
-A (19,100 square foot) Safeway Super S Drug, added to the west side of the Safeway market, was completed in October 1963.
+A (19,100 square foot) Super S Drug, added to the west side of Safeway, was completed in October 1963.
 This store was rebranded as a Safeway Drug Center in June 1966 and Seattle-based Pay 'n Save Drug in September 1971.

 Drawing from www.westfield.com / The Westfield Corporation

-The new Dining Terrace features Pizza Vino Bar, Super Duper, Chicken Wow, Old Port Lobster and Panda Express...to name a few.
+As part of the renovation, the existing Food Court morphed into the Dining Terrace.
+This food facility featured Pizza Vino Bar, Super Duper, Chicken Wow, Old Port Lobster and Panda Express...to name a few.

 Drawing from www.westfield.com / The Westfield Corporation

-If the mall wasn't already big enough, it was when a 1.1 billion dollar expansion was completed.
+If the mall wasn't already big enough, it surely was when a 1.1 billion dollar expansion was completed.
 A long-delayed remodeling got underway in 2016.
-By 2020, a 2,200,000 square foot buying behemoth featured a fourth anchor (Bloomingdale's).
+By 2020, a 2,200,000 square foot buying behemoth featured a fourth anchor; Bloomingdale's.
 There were also a third major shopping concourse, two high-tech "digital garages" and a movie theater (the first in the mall's 60-year history).
+In 2022, for-pay parking -for 8,500 autos- was established.

 The new VALLEY FAIR Bloomingdale's was dedicated, along with the mall expansion, in March 2020.